 Pursuant to the respective Series Indenture, the Authority has entered into, and expects in the future to enter into, Liquidity Facilities in connection with Adjustable Rate Bonds issued under the Master Indenture.
 See Appendix B - "OUTSTANDING MASTER INDENTURE OBLIGATIONS - Outstanding Liquidity Facilities" for a description of the outstanding Liquidity Facilities under the Master Indenture.
-There will be no Liquidity Facility entered into in connection with the 2012 Series A Bonds.
+There will be no Liquidity Facility entered into in connection with the 2012 Series B Bonds.
 The Authority may elect to replace any Liquidity Facility with an Alternate Liquidity Facility.
 The Authority shall promptly notify the Trustee, the Remarketing Agent with respect to the applicable series of the Adjustable Rate Bonds and the Paying Agent of the Authority's intention to deliver an Alternate Liquidity Facility at least 45 days prior to such delivery.
-Upon receipt of such notice, if the Alternate Liquidity Facility is to be provided by an entity other than the provider of the then current Liquidity Facility, including the name of the provider of such Alternate Liquidity Facility, by first-class mail (or transmitted in such other manner as may be customary for the industry as directed in writing by the Authority) to the related Remarketing Agent, and to each Owner of the Adjustable Rate Bonds at such Owner's registered address, at least 30 days prior to delivery of the Alternate Liquidity Facility.
+Upon receipt of such notice, if the Alternate Liquidity Facility is to be provided by an entity other than the provider of the then current Liquidity Facility, the Trustee will promptly mail a notice of the anticipated delivery of an Alternate Liquidity Facility, including the name of the provider of such Alternate Liquidity Facility, by first-class mail (or transmitted in such other manner as may be customary for the industry as directed in writing by the Authority) to the related Remarketing Agent, and to each Owner of the Adjustable Rate Bonds at such Owner's registered address, at least 30 days prior to delivery of the Alternate Liquidity Facility.